 We also work with individual citizens, families, neighborhoods and organizations through informal science education to enhance community awareness and support of environmental education and workforce priorities, and inspire increased environmental stewardship and respect.
 Read more about our community work.

-Since beginning in 2007, we have worked with 280 students.
+Since beginning in 2007, we have grown to work with 100 students each year.
 We are a KCPT American Graduate Champion, the winner of a Civility Award from Consensus, and a MARC Sustainable Success Story.
 The videos below give a quick overview of our programming.
 Note – both videos are several years old, so statistics reflect earlier years.
 See more short videos on our video page.

 Our Key Principles

 - We are committed to urban high school students living in under-served neighborhoods.